StaceyWheeler/data-512-a1/README.md

 ### Considerations

 The methodology for counting page views changed in May 2015.
 Prior to that date, the legacy pagecounts reported user traffic and crawler traffic together.
 The updated method separates user traffic from automated traffic providing researchers to have a clearer understanding of the data.
-More information about the legacy pagecounts can be found [here] (https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts).
+More information about the legacy pagecounts can be found [here](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts).

 The legacy counts (including crawlers) are represented with the dotted lines on the visualization while the user-only traffic is represented with the solid line.